 What refreshing gumption.
-The kingdom needs more of this.
 Josiah took no prisoners.
 He set himself even against the legacy of his own ancestors.
-God honors him in Scripture – “never before had there been a king like Josiah” (v.
-25) – because of the thoroughness and vigor of his actions.
+And Scripture honors him – “never before had there been a king like Josiah” (v.
+25) – for the totality and vigor of his actions.

-We need to stop seeing envy as smoke that can be idly waved away.
-Enough with the passive, halfhearted measures.
-It’s a system, buoyed and harnessed by the world (in order to make money) and the devil (in order to make disheartened Christians).
-If you want to be free of it, you’ll have to do what Josiah did – fight.
+The kingdom needs more of this.
+Envy is not steam to be idly waved away with passive measures.
+It’s a system, buoyed and harnessed by the world (to make money) and the devil (to make disheartened Christians).
+If you want to be free, you’ll have to do what Josiah did – fight.

 This means a game plan.
 Rearranging your life, eliminating envy’s breeding grounds.

 I’ve known a few singles who stopped going to weddings.
-A radical step, maybe, but they know they owe God more than they owe their friends, and what they owe God is their contentment.
-They mail the newlyweds a certificate to Bed, Bath, and Beyond and turn their eyes upon Jesus.
-And they find the joy flows more easily.
+A radical step, but they know they owe God more than they owe their friends, and what they owe God is their contentment.
+They mail the happy couple a certificate to Bed, Bath, and Beyond and turn their eyes upon Jesus.

-Well, no, you don’t.
+No, you don’t.
 You don’t have to escape the “quiet desperation”, as Thoreau put it.
 You can stay there if you like.

-But my testimony is, if I want joy, I have to get off the couch and ensure it.
+My testimony?
+If I want joy, I have to get off the couch and ensure it.

 Pray.
 Turn your eyes.
 Rearrange what you must.
-Leave no trace.